 During your childhood years, we collected measures of your cognitive development, including literacy and numeracy.
 We’ve continued to measure your cognitive ability all the way to today.
-When you were 23 and 37 years old, we carried out special assessments with some of you to determine your ability in reading and maths.
-At age 42, we asked you a number of questions about any learning you had taken part in as an adult.
+When you were 23 we asked you about your basic skills, and at 37 years old we carried out special assessments with some of you to determine your ability in reading and maths.
+At ages 33 and 42, we asked you a number of questions about any learning you had taken part in as an adult.

 When we take all these measures together, we can see how your basic skills have developed over the course of your lives.
 We can also use this information to determine how literacy and numeracy are related to the other aspects of your lives that we ask about regularly, including employment, health, attitudes and relationships.

 NCDS has found that basic literacy and numeracy skills in adulthood are important for many different aspects of our lives.